Shivam22601/Shivam22601/README.md

 # 💫 About Me:
-My name is Shivam Mishra a B.Tech student focused on DSA and Web Development with a strong problem-solving mindset.
+My name is Shivam Mishra a B.Tech student focused on DSA and Web Development with a strong and quick witted problem-solving mindset.
 I believe in consistent practice, clean code, and learning through real-world projects.
 Currently, building backend skills and preparing for industry-ready opportunities.

 ## 🌐 Socials: